Eric Aumonier: Life

 Finchley was on the edge of the royal forest of Enfield, which was hunted by both court and commoner.
 Drivers on the Northern line still bear a tie pin based on the sculpture.

 The Archer is nearly twice natural size and was made of six hundredweight of beech timber round a steel armature and then covered with 5 hundredweight of sheet lead.
 The timber had come from Czechoslovakia.
 The gold for the gilded features was mined in South Africa and the bow was English ash, bent by steam and coated with copper and gilt.
 The sculpture was probably constructed in three main sections, which were re-assembled on site.

 Amongst other work for London Underground, Aumonier also made two stone reliefs over two of the entrances to the canteen at London Underground's Acton Works – one of a pie, knife and fork.
-A sculpture of Dick Whittington was planned for Highgate, but a reduction in the scope of the new station buildings caused by World War II meant this was never commissioned.
+A sculpture of Dick Whittington was planned for Highgate tube station, but a reduction of the scope of the new station buildings caused by World War II meant this was never commissioned.

 Aumonier worked on the new City Hall in Norwich with Alfred Hardiman and James Woodford.

 The sculptor also did some set work in the cinema.
-In 1946 he worked on the Powell and Pressburger film A Matter of Life and Death at Denham Film Studios.
-On the giant moving stairway featured in the film, Aumonier created the statues of various famous people.
-By coincidence, Powell and Pressburger's production company was called The Archers.
+In 1946 he worked on the Powell and Pressburger movie A Matter of Life and Death at Denham Film Studios.
+On the giant moving stairway featured in the movie, Aumonier created the statues of various famous people.
+By coincidence, Powell and Pressburger's production company was named The Archers.

-In later years, Aumonier and his wife moved to Ashburton, New Zealand, where he died in 1974.
+During later years, Aumonier and his wife relocated to Ashburton, New Zealand, where he died in 1974.